bryanlammon/supra/readme.md

 ```

 Finally, an optional fourth argument is the Pandoc [custom reference file](https://pandoc.org/MANUAL.html#option--reference-doc).
-This of course requires an output file with a `.docx` extension; otherwise Pandoc would not be run and the custom reference would be useless.
+This of course requires that the third argument (the output file) end with a `.docx` extension.
+Otherwise Pandoc would not be run and the custom reference would be useless.

 ```sh
 # Using a custom reference